Robbiekruszynski/beep-boop/README.md

 ## Description
 * User inputs number:
-example 5
+example 5 =
 read back 0,1,2,3,4,5
-* Numbers that contain a 1: all digits are replaced (all digits) with "Beep!" example 5 read back 0,Beep!,2,3,4,5
+* Numbers that contain a 1: all digits are replaced (all digits) with "Beep!" example 5 = read back 0,Beep!,2,3,4,5
-* Numbers that contain a 2: all digits are replaced (all digits) with "Boop!" example 5 read back 0,Beep!,Boop!,3,4,5
+* Numbers that contain a 2: all digits are replaced (all digits) with "Boop!" example 5 = read back 0,Beep!,Boop!,3,4,5
 * Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
 I'm afraid I can't do that."
-* example 5
+* example 5 =
 read back 0,Beep!,Boop!,"I'm sorry, Dave.
 I'm afraid I can't do that.",4,5
-* Numbers that are divisible by 5: all digits are replaced (all digits) with inputted name along with ", I like your style!"" example 5 read back 0,Beep!,Boop!,"I'm sorry, Dave.
+* Numbers that are divisible by 5: are replaced with inputted name along with ", I like your style!"" example 5 = read back 0,Beep!,Boop!,"I'm sorry, Dave.
 I'm afraid I can't do that.",4,"Robbie, I like your style!""

 ## Setup/Installation Requirements